Canaccord Genuity Thinks Histogen's Stock is Going to Recover

 Canaccord Genuity Thinks Histogen’s Stock is Going to Recover

-In a report released yesterday, John Newman from Canaccord Genuity maintained a Buy rating on Histogen (HSTO), with a price target of $5.00.
-The company’s shares closed last Thursday at $1.42, close to its 52-week low of $0.75.
+Canaccord Genuity analyst John Newman maintained a Buy rating on Histogen (HSTO) yesterday and set a price target of $5.00.
+The company’s shares closed last Monday at $1.44, close to its 52-week low of $0.75.

-According to TipRanks.com, Newman is a 5-star analyst with an average return of 24.9% and a 49.7% success rate.
-Newman covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Allogene Therapeutics, and Atara Biotherapeutics.
+According to TipRanks.com, Newman is a 5-star analyst with an average return of 25.4% and a 49.0% success rate.
+Newman covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Atara Biotherapeutics, and Allogene Therapeutics.

-Currently, the analyst consensus on Histogen is a Moderate Buy with an average price target of $5.00.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Histogen with a $5.00 average price target.

 See today’s analyst top recommended stocks >>